 - MDAA provides resources for prosecutors; including, summarizing and distributing decisions issued from Supreme Court, Massachusetts Appeals Court, and the Supreme Judicial Court that effect the prosecution of violence against women.
-Further, MDAA authored and now updates its Domestic Violence Trial Notebook annually.
-This publication is available electronically upon request.
+Further, MDAA authored and now updates its Domestic Violence and Sexual Assault Trial Notebooks annually.
+These publications are available electronically upon request.

 - Through this program, MDAA develops and tracks legislation on sexual assault and domestic violence, electronically disseminates summaries of relevant cases to prosecutors and police across the state, provides extensive training materials to prosecutors and advocates, and acts as the District Attorneys’ liaison to MOVA, Jane Doe Inc., the SANE Program, and other entities who service victims of domestic and sexual violence.